 Two of the biggest causes of divorce are adultery and financial problems.
 Because adultery is so frowned upon in our society, it’s understandable why spouses would wonder if infidelity could bar a cheating spouse from spousal support, otherwise known as “alimony” in some states.

-California is a No-Fault Divorce State
+California is a no-fault divorce state

 In the United States, we have what are called “no-fault” divorce states and “mixed states,” which allow spouses to file for divorce on fault or no-fault grounds.
 In mixed states, one of the common fault-based grounds for divorce is in fact adultery.

-In other words, California judges are not usually concerned about marital misconduct for the purposes of determining spousal support.
+In other words, California judges are not usually concerned about marital misconduct for the purposes of determining alimony.
 There is one exception, however, and it has to do with domestic violence.

 On the other hand, if the husband quietly visited with his girlfriend at her apartment and never took her out, since marital funds were not wasted, the affair would not likely impact the divorce settlement.